At the SPHSU, we are committed to improving public understanding of what we do and why it matters.

 Our researchers have discussed their work in schools, the media, shopping centres, pubs, community centres, IKEA, Glasgow Science Centre and the Scottish Parliament.
 As well as organising our own events, we regularly take part in annual festivals like Explorathon, Glasgow Science Festival, Festival of Social Science and Pint of Science.

-We are always open to exploring new settings, events and ways of involving the public with our work.
+We are always open to exploring new settings, events and ways of involving people with our work.

 We have developed fun and creative ways to share our work and discuss the impact our research can have on health and society.